prysmaticlabs/documentation/website/docs/install/install-with-script.md

   <p>This will download the Prysm client and update your registry to enable verbose logging.
 The <code>USE_PRYSM_VERSION</code> environment variable tells Prysm to use the release candidate.
 If you're using Powershell, you may need to use <code>$env:USE_PRYSM_VERSION="v2.1.3-rc.4"</code> instead of the <code>set</code> command.</p>
         <p>Download the <a href='https://github.com/eth-clients/merge-testnets/blob/main/sepolia/genesis.ssz'>Sepolia genesis state from Github</a> into your <code>consensus/prysm</code> directory.
 Then use the following command to start a beacon node that connects to your local execution node using your secret JWT file:</p>
         <pre><code>prysm.bat beacon-chain --http-web3provider=http://localhost:8551 --sepolia --suggested-fee-recipient=0x01234567722E6b0000012BFEBf6177F1D2e9758D9 --jwt-secret=jwt.hex --genesis-state=genesis.ssz</code></pre>
-        <p>If you're running a validator, specifying a <code>suggested-fee-recipient</code> wallet address will allow you to earn what were previously miner transaction fees.</p>
+        <p>If you're running a validator, specifying a <code>suggested-fee-recipient</code> wallet address will allow you to earn what were previously miner transaction fee tips.</p>
       </TabItem>
       <TabItem value="ropsten">
       <p>Navigate to your <code>consensus</code> directory and run the following commands:</p>